ryanongwx/tp/docs/UserGuide.md

 - `list` lists all the patients in the **PATIENT LIST**.

 <box type="info" seamless>
-    The `list` command allows you to easily access all the patients in the Patient List.
+    The `list` command allows you to easily view all the patients in the Patient List.
 For instance, after you've used the `search` command to find specific patients using keywords, you can use the `list` command to gather all the patients conveniently!
 </box>

 ### View patient records : `view`